 The comparisons to gladiatorial contest – body armor, opposing lines of frontal attack and the language of physical conflict are all too apparent, yet the sport itself has directed its audience away from the embodied process of play.

 Of course, there are moments of spectacular physical prowess, as might be expected from the athlete pool that competes for an opportunity to play at this level.
 The moment of play, however is simply a precession for its virtual life in every sense possible.
-Play happens in an instant, but its image is perpetual.
+Play happens in an instant, but its image is enduring.

 Since the development of the NFL’s film unit in the 1960s, professional football has been the most puposefully mediated game in the world.
-A slew of camera angles that observe and amplify the play, long lens photography, fly by wire cameras, parabolic microphones and immediate slow motion have explored even possible innovation image capture and replay as they become available.
+A slew of camera angles that observe and amplify the play, long lens photography, fly by wire cameras, parabolic microphones and immediate slow motion have explored every possible innovation in image capture and replay as they become available.

 Instant and multiple viewpoints are revised, annotated, slow motioned – even rendered three dimensionally for imaginary, virtual cameras to discuss key plays.

-Each play serves less as the embodies moment, and more as the staging point for its recording and re/presentation.
+Each play serves less as the embodied moment, and more as the staging point for its recording and re/presentation.
 Officials no longer make decisions on touchdowns – they place contingent calls on the outcome of watching the replay.